-Diagrama Fostering has been awarded a National Lottery grant to fund specialised training for foster carers.
+Diagrama Fostering has been awarded a National Lottery grant (The National Lottery Community Fund) to support specialised training for foster carers.

 The programme aims to reduce the number of placement breakdowns for foster children – which can potentially have a long-term impact on the child’s development – by upskilling foster carers to better cope with the complex challenges they may face.